lamnhan/testea/README.md

 - **Local**: the `id` is prefixed by a `@`:
   - `@src/xxx/abc` -> **./src/xxx/abc**
   - Or `@xxx/abc` -> **./src/xxx/abc**

+### `rewiremock`

+This package also exports a [`rewiremock`](https://github.com/theKashey/rewiremock) instance, so that you may rewire modules with the official interface.
+See more at: <https://github.com/theKashey/rewiremock>

 ### [`rewireModule(input, mockedModules)`](https://lamnhan.com/testing/index.html#rewiremodule)